Nutritional Status Assessment of the Critically Ill Patient

-- If the patient has a functioning GI tract system;
+Whether the patient has a functioning GI tract system

-Enteral feeding is feeding patients liquid feed via a tube placed in the stomach or post-pyloric and is a route of choice for critically ill patients where oral feeding is not possible.
-This method is used if a patient has a functional and accessible GI tract (NICE 2006).
+Enteral feeding involves administering liquid feed via a tube placed in the patient’s stomach, duodenum or jejunum and is the route of choice for critically ill patients where oral feeding is not possible.
+This method is used if a patient has a functional and accessible GI tract (NICE 2017).

 Routes of Enteral Feeding

-- Nasojejunal: a tube through the nose into the jejunum (Marshall & Boyle 2007).
+Nasojejunal: a tube through the nose into the jejunum

-- Percutaneous endoscopic gastrostomy (PEG): PEG tubes should be considered when enteral feeding is necessary for four weeks or more (NICE 2006).
+Percutaneous endoscopic gastrostomy (PEG): PEG tubes should be considered when enteral feeding is necessary for four weeks or more.

 Best Practice for Enteral Feeding

-- Always confirm tube position before the commencement of feed.
+Always confirm the tube position before the commencement of feed

-- Always flush tubes before and after administration of medications.
+Always flush the tubes before and after administration of medications

-- Keep the head of the bed elevated to 30-45 degree while administrating feed to reduce the risk of aspiration.
+Keep the head of the bed elevated to 30-45 degrees while administrating feed to reduce the risk of aspiration

-- Ensure feed is in date and administered following manufacturer’s recommendations.
+Ensure feed is in date and administered following the manufacturer’s recommendations

-- Monitor absorption of feed and follow the prescribed feeding regime.
+Monitor the absorption of feed and follow the prescribed feeding regime

 Parenteral nutrition involves the intravenous infusion of nutrients.
-It is administrated via a single dedicated lumen either peripherally, via a PICC line, or centrally, via a CVP line.
+It’s administrated via a single dedicated lumen either peripherally, via a PICC line, or centrally, via a central venous access device.